Thinking about the most beautiful places in Italy and the unique places to visit in Italy?

 Jump ahead to:

-10 Most Beautiful Places in Italy
+10 Most Unique Places to Visit in Italy

 Comprises of five villages, Cinque Terre (meaning Five Lands) are spread across the coastal line of the Ligurian Riviera and are often considered as one of the best places to visit in Italy.